 Academic Grievance: There is, in each academic division, a Grievance Committee to which a student has recourse.
 The committee consists of a faculty member and a student.
 All grievances must be submitted in writing.
-The student has the right to appeal from the Grievance Committee, to the Division Dean and through him/her, to the Provost.
+The student has the right to appeal the decisions of the Grievance Committee, to the Division Dean and through him/her, to the Provost.